Identity Theft

 • Regularly Monitor Accounts: Routinely review bank statements, credit reports, and online accounts to detect any suspicious activity promptly.
 Order a copy of your credit report from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
 Make sure it's accurate and includes only activities you've authorized.
 You can get one free report from each of these services per year.

-• Use Secure Wireless Networks and Devices: Keep devices up to date with the latest software and security patches to minimize the risk of data breaches and hacking attempts.
+• Use Secure Wireless Networks and Devices: Keep devices up-to-date with the latest software and security patches to minimize the risk of data breaches and hacking attempts.
 Encrypt your devices and sensitive information.

 The following practices can also help prevent identity theft:

 • Use known, trusted websites when you are logging in or providing information online.
-Don't log in or provide sensitive information to a web page you reached by clicking on a link -- in an email, IM, text message, advertisement, social media, or internet search results.
+Don't log in or provide sensitive information to a web page you reached by clicking on a link in an email, IM, text message, advertisement, social media, or internet search results.

 • Look for "https" (not http) in the web address (URL) and a padlock icon in the corner of any page that asks you to input your password or personal information.